obayreaps/KevinLeResume/README.md

     ```

 2. Open FitnessTracker.mlapp
-    By clicking on the file name
+    by clicking on the file name
     or
     opening FitnessTrackerModel.m and running the following command
     ```matlab